Submissions

 Submission Preparation Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- Authors submitting text-based contributions to the mainstream sections (i.e., not Roots and Relations) have used the appropriate template provided in the author guidelines.

 -